Skip to main content

 Cost:

-Offered through the Columbia Scholastic Press Association of Columbia University, this short summer program brings together high school students interested in developing their journalistic skills.
-Over the span of one intense week, students build interviewing and reporting skills, including writing, editing, management, and advanced design, alongside peers who are equally passionate about journalism.
+Offered through the Columbia Scholastic Press Association (CSPA), this short summer program brings together high school students interested in developing their journalistic skills.
+Over the span of one intense week, students work alongside peers who are equally passionate about journalism to build interviewing and reporting skills, including:

 2. NSLC on Journalism